AndrewH1188/go-tennis-ms1/README.md

 ## Deployment:

-* [GitHub Pages](https://pages.github.com/) was used to deploy the site and make this live.
+I used GitPod to write the code, upload and store images and relevant files associated with this project.
+With GitPod being linked to GitHub I was able to use the terminal in GitPod to add, commit and push my code to their server.
+This project has been deployed using [GitHub Pages](https://pages.github.com/) which has made my site live for all to view and even test the features of this site.
+This is also available as part of my growing portfolio for potential employers to view as well as for me to see how much I have grown on my way to completing the Full Stack Web Development Course.
+Having the site live saves the user having to fork or clone my code for themselves.

+To deploy this site I took the following steps:

+1. Click on the Repositories tab in GitHub.
+2. Click on the go-tennis-ms1 link which is at the top of my repositories.
+This is here as it is the most recent file I have been working on.
+3. Click the settings tab.
+4. Scroll all the way down near the bottom to [GitHub Pages](https://pages.github.com/) which now has its own dedicated tab.
+5. Click the Check it out, which will take you to GitHub Pages.
+6. Where it says Source, click the dropdown and set this to master.
+7. Click save and then wait a few minutes before clicking on the link to view your live masterpiece.

+You are more than welcome to run this project locally yourself, and if you would like to do this you will need to do the following:
+1. Click on go-tennis-ms1 link which is at the top of my Repository in GitHub.
+2. Click on the dropdown arrow where it says Code.
+3. Click Clone, Open GitHub Desktop or Download ZIP.
+4. Open in your preferred IDE.
+5. Run on your preferred server.

 ## Credits:
+* [Code Institute](https://codeinstitute.net/) I used some of the CSS and HTML for the Upload and Contact forms.
+* [README.md](https://github.com/Code-Institute-Solutions/readme-template) Code Institute again for an in detailed README.md which has been very valuable and has allowed me to complete this in such fine detail as I have.
+* [Font Awesome](https://fontawesome.com/) for the many icons that I have used throughout the various pages.
+* [Bootstrap](https://getbootstrap.com/) We have had fun along the way, but over all for your superb features that you provide to enabled me to add in without having to code too much myself, although there was quite a bit of tinkering with the CSS, but we're still friends.
+* [Adobe Stock](https://stock.adobe.com/uk/) for the vast array of superb images.
+* [101 Computing.net](https://www.101computing.net/html-how-to-add-a-favicon/) was used to get the code for adding the Favicon across all pages.

 ## Content:
+The bulk of content on this site has been written by myself in order to give the website information, purpose and meaning.
+My tennis coach and superb friend Adam Jameel provided the section about himself which is in use on the page under the About Us - Coach Adam Jameel section.
+I have spent many months in preperation for this website chucking many an idea at Adam for his approval, suggestions or ammendments, and he has been too kind to allow them all.
+One other point I would like to make is that the Go Tennis System and the slogan The same game, just easier are also what Adam sent to me.
+I produced the stylish Logo that has been used in the Nav bar and the Go which has been used in the favicon, which I made in Adobe Photoshop.

+## Media
+* All images were purchased from [Adobe Stock](https://stock.adobe.com/uk/?mv=search&as_channel=sem&as_campclass=brand&as_campaign=UK%7CCPRO%7CStock%7CPURCH%7CNew%20%26%20Repeat%20Buyers-RLSA_Brand%7CGG%7C%7C&as_source=google&as_camptype=acquisition&sdid=TY6XL496&ef_id=CjwKCAjwrPCGBhALEiwAUl9X06O2_Zi-uMJ6h6CqFPz7BFhKUapP5stL_qYPzZUAsp_XHaKUbeV6FRoC8sMQAvD_BwE:G:s&s_kwcid=AL!3085!3!513339005998!e!!g!!adobe%20stock!12549248811!123274014950&gclid=CjwKCAjwrPCGBhALEiwAUl9X06O2_Zi-uMJ6h6CqFPz7BFhKUapP5stL_qYPzZUAsp_XHaKUbeV6FRoC8sMQAvD_BwE) and have been credited in the Imagry section with the link, file # and the name of the owner who kindly uploaded the image(s) for people to download for their use.
+* I have made every effort where possible throughout to credit wherever I am able too.

 ## Acknowledgements
 Firstly I would like to thank my Mentor Antonija Simic for honest, helpful and continuous feedback, without this I wouldn’t have been able to design nor create something like I have, nor would I have pushed myself to learn new code or try new ideas either.
+Antonija has been absolutely superb to work with and has sent me vast amounts of inspiring material in order to help me achieve this superb site.
+I really enjoy our mentor sessions together and can't thank Antonija enough for all the help and support that has been given to me.
+Thank you again Antonija, I really appreciate all of your help and support.
-I would like to also thank Ulysees and Alexander in Student Support as well as Jo, Tim, Stephen, Igor, and the Tutor Support team at Code Institute for bearing with me, being so understanding as well as helping me to find the gremlins in the code as well as my errors.
+I would like to also thank Ulysees and Alexander in Student Support as well as Jo, Tim, Stephen, Igor, Scott, and the Tutor Support team at Code Institute for bearing with me, being so understanding as well as helping me to find the gremlins in the code as well as my errors.
 I would also like to thank Tutor Support for all their support that they have given to me to enable me to complete this project.
-I would also like to thank the [Stack Overflow](https://stackoverflow.com) and [Slack](https://slack.com/intl/en-gb/) community for helping me fix issues and errors.
+I would also like to thank the [Stack Overflow](https://stackoverflow.com) and [Slack](https://slack.com/intl/en-gb/) Community for helping me fix issues and errors.
 I would like to also thank my friend and Tennis Coach Adam Jameel for allowing me to do this project and use his business as the focus of my project as well as for his support too.
 I promise one day I will revisit this site once I have graduated and will produce something out of this world.
 I would also like to thank others such as Stuart Crang at The Learning People Global, Jim Jenner my Tinnitus friend who I help, my Mum, Aunt, Uncle, Councillor friends Sarah Madigan and Caroline Wilkinson for their encouragement and support.
 It really means a lot to me and has picked me up, as well as kept me on track even if they know nothing about what I am doing (apart from my Uncle and Stuart).

+My Tennis Coach and superb friend Adam Jameel kindly let me loose on this site, which I and he hope will be able to serve him and his business one day not too far in the future.

+Created by Andrew Harding